MazenS0liman/Caissa-AI/README.md

 Get creative with the chessboard by customizing it using Forsyth-Edwards Notation!

 ### Change Theme <img src="images/threed.png" alt="Message Image" width="50" align="left" style="margin-right: 10px;"/>
-Customize the chessboard theme to your preference (more themes coming soon!).
+Customize the chessboard theme to your preference.

 ## Frameworks and Technologies Used